Project runway: Olympian Morris builds own pole vault setup - WHIZ News

 “Heck yeah.
 I’d definitely drive through Atlanta to visit Sandi and try that,” Kendricks said.

 Maybe even a competition on it one day?
-The runway is mobile enough and could be moved to, say, the streets of downtown Greenville for an event.
+The runway is mobile enough and could be moved to, say, the streets of downtown Greenville for an event like the Liberty Bridge Jump Off.

 “If you build it, they will come,” Kendricks joked.
 “Or they’ll ask to.”